umdenes100/ML4ALL/README.md

 # Activity

+1. Make sure USB camera is plugged in
-1. `enes100ml`
+2. Type `enes100ml`
-2. Enter name and section
+3. Enter name and section
-3. Jupyter Notebook should start at unique mount point
+5. Jupyter Notebook should start at unique mount point
+         1. Will automatically create this mount point if does not previously exist.
+Otherwise, will go to existing one of same name.

 # Other Notes
 To update Jetsons: